Build Your Italian Vocabulary with 6 Robust Exercise Tools

 This website has six sections of straightforward Italian lessons to help you build your vocabulary and to help you practice orally and aurally.
 Each section teaches you new and increasingly difficult vocabulary.
 You get to hear the words spoken by a native Italian, and you get a pronunciation guide to help you repeat after the recordings.

-Listening to videos, reading the captions and participating in the quizzes familiarizes you with real-world examples of vocabulary that you might not come across in other programs.
-You can learn the words that Italian native speakers use in their everyday lives.
+Listening to videos, reading the captions and participating in the quizzes familiarizes you with various examples of vocabulary that you might not come across in other programs.
 This expands your conversational lexicon while also building on basic Italian vocabulary.
-FluentU is suitable for every level of learning, whether you’re just beginning, at an intermediate level or beyond.
+FluentU is suitable for every level of learning, and videos can be organized by level, format or topic to make it possible to find suitable learning material for any interest or level.

 This website is the jack-of-all-trades of vocabulary exercises.
 It offers a number of ways to learn new words and build on the ones you know.
 There are study activities, and play activities.
 Quizlet’s flashcards work your vocabulary knowledge and also offer pronunciation by native Italian speakers.
 Flashcards are a great learning tool for languages because they’re simple and repetitive.
 On Quizlet, there are categories for you to guess the English or Italian translation of the words they show you.
 You can transform your passive vocabulary with the “Spell” category.